leminhtuan2015/Today-I-Learn/tech_blockchain/blockchain.md

 ### Blockchain
 * Blockchain is a data structure (the same linked list)
-* Each block contain the number of transactions infomation
+* Each block contain the number of transactions infomation (it 's data)
 * Each block contain the **hash** of previous block

 * Bitcoin is just one implementation of the blockchain

 #### Blockchain purposes